Public release of data

 Relevant day

-All information and data submitted to NOPTA in accordance with the relevant legislation shall remain confidential at least until it is eligible for public release.
+All information and data submitted to NOPTA in accordance with the relevant legislation remains confidential until it is both eligible and authorised for release.

 Titleholders are encouraged to: